SAP Articles

 • Drag-and-drop rescheduling tools

-Even simple jobs can fall apart if the schedule can’t flex with real-world changes—machine downtime, delayed parts, labor shortages.
+Even simple jobs can fall apart if the schedule can’t flex with actual changes e.g. machine downtime, delayed parts, labor shortages.

 3. Quality Management